Frida Kahlo & Diego Rivera –

 In all the Art World, if ever there was an “unobvious” pairing of creatively gifted minds both bound and unbound by the institution of marriage, it was Frida Kahlo and Diego Rivera.

 Both artists seemed the archetypal embodiments of their astrological Sun signs.
-Frida, the highly sensitive Cancer whose paintings, like the Moon ruled tides themselves, expressed the ebb and flow of the vast waters of her inner most emotions.
-Diego, the larger than life Sagittarian, whose artwork was a big pictured reflection of the two areas of Life which lay beneath the domain of the House his sign rules naturally over, namely Politics & Foreign Culture.
+Frida, the highly sensitive Cancer whose paintings like the Moon-ruled tides themselves, expressed the ebb and flow of the vast waters of her inner most emotions.
+Diego, the larger than life Sagittarian, whose artwork was a reflection of the two areas of Life which lay within the domain of the House his sign rules naturally over, namely the 9th House of Politics & Foreign Culture.

-Intriguingly, both artistic greats were born as well as died within the range of dates of their own respective birth sign.
+Intriguingly, both were born as well as died within the range of dates assigned to each of their respective birth signs.

-Even Kahlo’s and Rivera’s character flaws and shortcomings mirrored the unevolved aspects of each of their respective signs.
+Even Kahlo’s and Rivera’s character flaws and shortcomings mirrored the unevolved aspects of each of their respective signs along with their strongest personality traits.
 At the age of 18, both Frida’s body and psyche were permanently altered when a trolley collided head on into the bus she was riding on her way home from school, causing massive injuries all over her body, including severe damage to the body part assigned to Cancer.
 Kahlo’s uterus was pierced with a metal rod and her pelvis was crushed, rendering her unable to bear children and a volatility of mood that would make anyone run for dear life whenever triggered.

 Rivera’s huge physicality was matched only by his fiery lust for variation.
 His extra-marital cheating was so excessively constant (his list of adulterous conquests included Frida’s younger sister, Cristina), that upon being re-married to Kahlo, the Sagittarian muralist unabashedly presented before his twice betrothed wife a medical certificate which stated that he was “medically incapable of fidelity”.

-Jupiter naturally rules over the sign of Sagittarius but the Planet associated most with Luck and Good Fortune functions best in, or is “exalted” in the lunar ruled sign of Cancer.
+Jupiter naturally rules over the sign of Sagittarius but the Planet associated with Luck and Good Fortune functions best in, or is “exalted” in the lunar ruled sign of Cancer.
 Why?
-Who better than the naturally nurturing sign of the Crab to share and spread the bounty of the King of Planet’s abundance.
+Who better than the naturally nurturing, mother-like sign of the Crab to best share and spread the bounty of the King of Planet’s abundance.

 Although Frida Kahlo and Diego Rivera never had the most harmonious of marriages, the astrological tables completely turn over when considering the couple’s artistic legacies as individuals through their astrological influence over each other in the most effective ways possible.

 In spite of the Cancer’s irritable dislike for every other culture besides her own, in 1939 the Louvre in Paris bought Frida’s painting, “The Frame”, making it part of the famed museum’s permanent collection.
-The moody Mexicana made international artistic history by becoming the first 20th century Latin artist to have their work added to the Louvre’s prestigious list of permanent paintings which contain the most well recognized pieces of Art throughout all of history.
+The moody Mexicana made international history by becoming the first 20th century Latin artist to have their work added to the Louvre’s prestigious list of permanent paintings which includes many of the most well-recognized pieces throughout all of Art history.

 Her highly personalized artwork making international cultural history.
-His large scale, sweeping artwork becoming the cultural voice of his native homeland.
+His sweeping artwork becoming the cultural voice of his homeland.

-Frida Kahlo and Diego Rivera may have found it close to impossible to harness their individual forces of creative self expression within their marriage, however their influence over each other has allowed for these mismatched Muses to inspire the world at large with their artistic legacies that are like no other and expansively grow more and more with the passage of Time.
+Frida Kahlo and Diego Rivera may have found it close to impossible to harness their individual forces of creative self expression within their marriage, however their influence over each other has allowed for these mismatched Muses to inspire the world with their artistic legacies and for knowledge of their incomparable work to expansively grow with the passage of Time.

 Despite her death over six decades ago, Frida Kahlo’s artwork grows ever more popular today. (fridakahlo.org)